User37som/libbitcoin/How-to-Spend-From-a-Multisig-Address.md

 This example is a continuation of [How to Create a Multisig Address](How-to-Create-a-Multisig-Address).

-Send 0.001 bitcoins (100000 satoshis) to the multisig address using any Bitcoin wallet.
+Send 0.001 bitcoins (100000 satoshis) to the multisig address `3A6oGpJ5MzABAj9PofXKjcpTJCgYrdGBNJ` using any Bitcoin wallet.

 View the [example transaction](https://blockchain.info/tx/f759759bc998ec96879e4ae8c1639e8a186e0d507401eb32e4479de64d340605) on blockchain.info.

 ### Confirm Receipt of Bitcoin
-Look up the **balance** of the address.
+Look up the **balance** of the multisig address.
 ```sh
 $ bx fetch-balance 3A6oGpJ5MzABAj9PofXKjcpTJCgYrdGBNJ
 ```